dpranantha/academy-llm-applications-course-new/README.md

 ## Codespace set-up

-If you have a local Python installation, and you can set up Jupyter and Poetry, you will be able to follow the training using your own setup and the editor of your choice.
+While it’s possible to work locally with the code, for a hassle-free setup, we provide a preconfigured devcontainer that launches a fully equipped environment in VS Code, ready for the training.
+This eliminates the need for local configurations and ensures a smoother experience.

-Alternatively, we provide a devcontainer that spins up an environment that you can use within VS Code with everything ready for the training.
-The steps to set this up are:
+To set it up, follow these steps:

 1. ✅ Access the repository
 2. Open or create a codespace on the `main` branch: